algoo/preview-generator/README.rst

 Installation
 ------------

-`pip install PyPreviewGenerator`
+`pip install preview-generator`

 -----------
 Requirement
 -----------

 Some packages are needed but may also be already on your OS.
-You can check if they are already installed or you can just try to install PyPreviewGenerator and if the `pip install PyPreviewGenerator` command fails, do :
+You can check if they are already installed or you can just try to install preview-generator and if the `pip install preview-generator` command fails, do :

 `apt-get install zlib1g-dev`

 `apt-get install libjpeg-dev`

-and try `pip install PyPreviewGenerator` again.
+and try `pip install preview-generator` again.

 This package uses several libraries :